rica016/procurement-system/README.md

 ## 📌 Overview

-The **DAR Procurement Monitoring System (PMS)** is a web-based platform built to streamline and monitor procurement transactions across multiple departments within the Department of Agrarian Reform (DAR).
-It centralizes transaction data, improves inter-department coordination, and ensures transparency throughout the procurement lifecycle.
+The **DAR Procurement Monitoring System (PMS)** is a web-based platform built entirely on **Google Apps Script**, designed to streamline and monitor procurement transactions across multiple departments within the Department of Agrarian Reform (DAR).
+It centralizes transaction data, improves inter-department coordination, and ensures transparency throughout the procurement lifecycle — all without requiring external hosting or a separate database.

 ---